Monasticism

 Cons:

-Monasticism in the Genuine Orthodox Church of Texas (GOCTX)
+Monasticism in the Orthodox Church of Texas (OCTX)

 Monastic priests (ἱερομόναχος [hieromónachos] / иеромонахъ [ieromonakh]) play a crucial role in Orthodox leadership.
 Many bishops (ἐπίσκοπος [epískopos] / єпископъ [episkop]) emerge from monastic ranks, ensuring spiritual integrity and theological depth in church governance.